rya-sge/access-denied/_posts/2026-09-14-fri-toolbox-flashcards.md

 ### Interactive oracle proof (IOP)

-**In plain words:** the prover sends long lists, the verifier rolls dice, then reads only a few entries.
+**In plain words:** In an interactive oracle proof, the prover sends long lists, the verifier answers with random numbers, and at the end the verifier reads only a few entries.

 **Precisely:** A proof system in which the prover sends strings, the verifier answers with random challenges, and the verifier's decision algorithm reads only a few cells of the strings (oracle access) rather than the strings themselves.